Director of Title IX

 If you think your friend or family member is in an abusive or unhealthy relationship it can be difficult to know what to do.
 One of the most important things you can do is to start a conversation.
 See the tips below and review additional tips from the One Love Foundation.

 Creating a safety plan is an important part of physical and emotional safety.
-During an unsafe, abusive or violent situation it can be difficult to think clearly or logically.
-Proactively preparing a safety plan can help to plan for crises and consisted practical options and supports before, during or after an unsafe, violent or abusive situation.
+During an unsafe, abusive, or violent situation it can be difficult to think clearly or logically.
+Proactively preparing a safety plan can help to plan for crises.
+Plans consist of practical options and supports before, during, or after an unsafe, violent, or abusive situation.

 RAVE Guardian App